 How Does Severance Pay Affect Unemployment?

-That depends on the state because individual states administer unemployment benefits and they each have a unique set of rules.
-“It is crucial to examine your state’s unemployment policies as they relate to severance,” Robert Premselaar, senior manager of tax and audits at Mach & Associates in New Jersey, told The Balance by phone.
+“It's crucial to examine your state’s unemployment policies as they relate to severance,” Robert Premselaar, senior manager of tax and audits at Mach & Associates in New Jersey, told The Balance by phone.
 “In some states, like Texas and New York, unemployment benefits can be lessened or delayed by the receipt of severance benefits.”